Who we are

 Our Sunday gathering is for people of all ages and for people whose faith in Jesus is strong, half-hearted or even non-existent.
 Every week we try to make sense of the Bible and to understand why and how it is 'Good News' for the 21st century.

-You can join us live at 10:30am or at any time after that.
+You can join us live on Sunday at 10:30am or at any time after that.

 There is time for prayer, for music and for reflection.
 There is also a talk which will help you to make sense of life and faith in the everyday, from Monday to Saturday as well as on Sunday.
-We try to make everything easy to understand and we focus on the possibility of having a relationship with God, rather than being stuck in a boring, dry religion that's all about rules, regulations and guilt.
+We try to make everything easy to understand and we focus on the possibility of having a relationship with God, rather than being tied up by rules and weighed down by guilt.

 Have you ever thought that the Bible might be living, active and useful for anything other than propping the door open?
 Well, we find those descriptions of the Bible in the Bible!
 If you're interested in exploring the big story of the Bible and seeing what difference it might make to your daily life, we recommend this book - "Whole Life, Whole Bible".